AUSSIE BEE INVESTIGATES A NEW AUSTRALIAN STINGLESS BEE IN FAR NORTH QUEENSLAND

 We recently identified a new species of stingless bee, Austroplebeia cincta, that had not been documented before in Australia!
-So in November 2012 Aussie Bee embarked on a special native bee safari to far north Queensland to thoroughly research this species.
+So in November 2012 Aussie Bee embarked on a special native bee safari to the rainforests of far north Queensland to thoroughly research this species.

 We studied fifteen nests located on a cattle station belonging to the Roberts family near Cooktown.
 Lewis, Edith and Charlie Roberts gave us tremendous support in our research.
 Their expert bush skills and in depth knowledge of the local flora and fauna were invaluable in our work!

 Above: Anne Dollin of Aussie Bee with Charlie and Lewis Roberts.